BrucePerens/ws_service/README.md

    def on_pong(message : String)
    end
 ```
-And these less-often-used methods are available to you for sending data pings and
+And these less-often-used methods are available to you for sending pings and
 pongs.
 ```crystal
    # Send a ping.